-(b) In the event that the circumstances on which the leave was based change significantly, an employee may return to duty earlier than contemplated.
+(b) In the event that the circumstances on which the leave was based changes significantly, an employee may return to duty earlier than contemplated.
 The Employer shall be notified at least 20 workdays prior to the revised date of return.

-- (c) Employees on leave of absence may continue participation in employee benefits provided that: - (1) The plans allow such participation; - (2) The participation is not cost to the Employer; - (3) The employee maintains participation in all plans enrolled in prior to leave.
+- (c) Employees on leave of absence may continue participation in employee benefits provided that: - (1) the plans allow such participation; - (2) the participation is no cost to the Employer; and - (3) the employee maintains participation in all plans enrolled in prior to leave.

-19.7 Leave for Writing Examinations
+17.7 Leave for Writing Examinations